sprillo/cs267-project/README.md

 ### src.counting

 This module contains the functions to compute count matrices used to estimate rate matrices.
 The two functions exposed by this module are `count_transitions` and `count_co_transitions`.
 The function `count_transitions` counts transitions between _single_ amino acids, while the function `count_co_transitions` counts transitions between _pairs_ of amino acids.
 Our goal is to write an efficient C++ implementation for `count_co_transitions`, which should be called from the Python code when `use_cpp_implementation=True`.
-Currently, there is no C++ implementation, so it will error out:
+Currently, there is no C++ implementation, so it will raise an error:

 ```
 if use_cpp_implementation: